 The Plant of Renown

-What at "Plant" is has been widely misunderstood, but if we look at other versions, we can get a better idea.
-For example, the Masoretic Text of the Hebrew Bible uses the term “a plantation of renown.”
-The Greek Septuagint version of the Hebrew Bible uses the term “a Plant of Peace.”
-The New International Version of the Christian Bible states it is “a land renowned for its crops,” and the New American Standard version states it is a "renowned planting place."
+Due to the translations in Christian bibles the meaning of that "Plant" is has been widely misunderstood because common Christian belief is that the "Plant" was Jesus.
+However, the Hebrew Bible (Tanakh) uses the term “a plantation of renown,” and even the New International Version of the Christian Bible states it is “a land renowned for its crops,” and the New American Standard version states it is a "renowned planting place" that grows the medicinal plant of renown, which is closer to the original Hebrew meaning.

-However, even though Isaiah used a plant metaphor for a son of man, it did not mean Jesus.
-And, if we take Ezekiel’s statement in context, we can see that even though he was talking about a "good shepherd" in many instances, the "plant" or plantation speaks of an actual plant or crop.
-It is called keneh bosm in Hebrew, calamus in Greek, and Cannabis Sativa (Marijuana), as even the Hebrew University in Israel has confirmed.
+Many Christians prefer to believe that the "Plant" was Jesus because they've been led to believe the "Plant" is the same as the "sapling" or "root" in Isaiah 53:2.
+However, the "Plant of Renown" is not synonymous with the "branch" or "root," which both refer to the son of man who finally fulfills prophecies and serves as the "arm," the "branch," etc. And, if we take Ezekiel’s statement in context, we can see that even though he was talking about a "good shepherd" in many instances, the "plant" speaks of an actual plant or crop called Keneh Bosm in Hebrew, Calamus in Greek, and Cannabis Sativa (Marijuana), as even the Hebrew University in Israel has confirmed.

-Ezekiel was writing of a "good shepherd" or a good counselor or guide because all the other shepherds [leaders] had become self-serving and had not cared for their flocks [people] or fed the hungry or tended to them that were sick, etc.
+Ezekiel was writing of a "good shepherd" or a good counselor or guide because just as all the other "shepherds" [leaders] had become self-serving and had not cared for their flocks [people] or fed the hungry or tended to them that were sick, etc., it would be just as bad now in modern times prior to the Judgment being recognized and acknowledged by humanity.
+That's why Jesus prophesied about the "Sheep and Goats" who would be judged by the son of man to come.

-However, then Ezekiel 34:23 states that God would raise up "one shepherd," who would remind people of God's intent, and who would establish a new covenant of peace.
+However, then Ezekiel 34:23 states that God would raise up "one shepherd," he was speaking of the modern son of man, which is the same servant of God referred to in Isaiah 49:1-7, who would remind people of God's intent, and who would deliver the promised judgment and establish a new covenant of peace.
 And that speaks of the new covenant, which Jesus of Nazareth spoke of but did not bring.
-Some time after he was killed his apostles began to claim he did, saying that drinking wine and eating bread in remembrance of Jesus was the "new covenant," but it was and is not.
-(See the articles on The New Covenant, Isaiah Chapter 53, and Prophecies Re: He Who Fulfills Them.)

 This is important for many reasons.
 For one thing, as the ancient Jews and Christians knew, and as modern researchers know, it has spiritual and physical health benefits.
 But, it is especially important today that we know the truth because just as Prohibition of Alcohol in the U.S. in the 1920s was counterproductive and produced an enormous organized crime wave, so has the Prohibition of Marijuana.
 So it’s time to face facts.